Skip to content

 response.rs ConnectResponse<T>, StreamBody<S>

-Handlers receive a ConnectRequest<T> extractor that reads the ConnectContext from request extensions, then uses pipeline.rs functions to decode the message.
-Response encoding follows the reverse path.
+Handlers receive a ConnectRequest<T> extractor that reads the ConnectContext from request extensions, then uses message/request.rs functions to decode the message.
+Response encoding uses message/response.rs in the reverse path.

 Axum Extractor Support in Tonic Handlers